piku/piku/README.md

 ./piku-bootstrap install-cli ~/bin
 ```

 This shell script makes working with `piku` remotes a bit simpler.
 If you have a git remote called `piku` in the current folder it will infer the remote server and app name and insert those into the remote piku commands.
-This allows you do execute commands like the following on your running remote app:
+This allows you to execute commands like the following on your running remote app:

 ```shell
 $ piku logs